yodaluca23Alt/uYouEnhanced/README.md

 17. **NotificationsTab:** This tweak recreates the Notifications Tab that was removed from the YouTube App back in 2020, also the tweak includes customization for the tab if you are feeling nostalgic.

+18. **YTAppVersionSpoofer:** This tweak allows users to spoof the version of the YouTube app they are using, this is designed to spoof to older YouTube App versions.
+This can be useful for bypassing certain version checks or retaining features that may have been removed/disabled in newer updates. **<-- uYouEnhanced Exclusive Feature (subject to change)**

-19. **LowContrastMode:** LowContrastMode is a tweak that allows users to darken the text in the YouTube app, making it easier to read. **<-- uYouEnhanced Exclusive Feature (subject to change)**
+19. **LowContrastMode (17.33.2-18.34.5 OUTDATED):** LowContrastMode is a tweak that allows users to darken the text in the YouTube app, making it easier to read. which sadly suffers from incompatibility issues and doesn't work right now as of March 19th 2025. **<-- uYouEnhanced Exclusive Feature (subject to change)**

 </details>